 (This review originally appeared at www.spectrumculture.com)

 Barış Manço’s name may not be instantly recognizable across most of the world, but he’s a legitimate superstar in Turkey.
 While measuring popularity through Facebook “likes” may not be an exact science, the fact that Manço’s page sports over 289,000 is ample proof that the man has a significant following.
-He attracted that large fan base by being part of a small group of forward-thinking Turkish musicians (including Cem Karaca, Erkin Koray and Edip Akbayram) credited with creating the genre of Anatolian rock in the late 1960s – a fusion of then-current Western rock and traditional Turkish folk.
-Spanish label Guerssen has reissued his first three albums on CD and LP, and they offer an interesting glimpse into his musical output from 1968-1985.
+He attracted that large fan base as part of a small group of forward-thinking Turkish musicians (including Cem Karaca, Erkin Koray and Edip Akbayram) credited with creating the Anatolian rock genre in the late 1960s – a fusion of then-current Western rock and traditional Turkish folk.
+Spanish label Guerssen has reissued his first three albums on CD and LP, offering an interesting glimpse into his musical output from 1968-1985.

 These albums might sound goofy or dated to many – you certainly wouldn’t set out to make music that sounded like this in 2012 – but for adventurous listeners looking for something different, it’s an “em-Barış-ment” of riches.